Zanana-med/Born2BeRoot/README.md

 + **File Systems :** used to organize, store and manage files and directories on the Logical Volume making it accessible by the operating system.
   Before attaching Logical Volume to a specific path, we need first to pass by a necessary step which is formatting the Logical Volume, creating a Logical Volume doesn't automatically prepare it to store files, it must be formatted to a filesystem structure like **ext4** which stand for the fourth extended filesystems.

-## > ROOT User

-The root is the **superuser** of the Linux system, the default administrative account with unrestricted access to the entire system and all of its resources, it's the most powerful user on Linux

-### > Configuration of the VM
+#  Configuration of the VM

 Now you are **eligible** to start creating your own Virtual Machine.
 You got about 50% of the definitions to start your administration journey (on Born2BeRoot project of course hh), the other terms we gonna explain them Later.